boeschenstein/vs2019Information/README.md

 ```

+## Certificate issue

+### Problem

+ASP.NET Apps do not run anymore, because certificate is not valid.
+Create new cert keep failing: "Failed trusting the certificate".

+### Solution

+Run certificate manager (certmgr.exe).
+Delete all existing localhost certs in: "Personal/Certificates" and "Trusted Root Certification Authorities/Certificates".

+Create new cert:
+`dotnet dev-certs https -ep ./certificate.pfx -p MY_COOL_PASSWORD --trust`
+Import this new file in the certificate manager (certmgr.exe): right mouse click on "Trusted Root Certification Authorities/Certificates": All Tasks: Import: select the new `certificate.pfx` (maybe change filter to all files *.*)

 ## Use Visual Studio as `difftool` and `mergetool`

 - If you haven't, install `everything` in your windows machine (best search tool ever: <https://www.voidtools.com/>)